Compare Scooter Insurance

 What is a scooter, and how do they differ from motorcycles?

-This configuration (pioneered by early Vespa and Lambretta designers) means that much of the powertrain has to be located in a different place than a motorbike, so the engine and transmission are typically located toward the rear of the machine, where the engine is often an integral part of the suspension.
+This configuration (pioneered by early Vespa and Lambretta designers) means that much of the powertrain has to be located in a different place than a motorbike, so the engine and transmission are typically located towards the rear of the machine where the engine is often an integral part of the suspension.

-Scooters nowadays will almost always have automatic transmissions with a simple twist and go operation, as opposed to 99% of motorcycles which have a manual gear change operated by the riders left foot.
+Scooters nowadays will almost always have automatic transmissions with a simple twist and go operation, as opposed to most motorcycles which have a manual gear change operated by the riders left foot.

 Scooters can have any capacity of engine, although the majority use smaller cc engines, with the 125cc scooter class being the most popular.

 Mechanics aside, most scooters are easy to spot because of the way they look.
-Although there are variations, the general ergonomics – sit in design, smaller wheels, frontal weather protection etc all combine to make a design that is instantly recognisable to most people whether they are fans of two wheels or not.
+Although there are variations, the general ergonomics – sit in design, smaller wheels, frontal weather protection etc all combine to make a design that is instantly recognisable as a scooter to most people whether fans of two wheels or not.

 The 125cc scooter is the most popular size of scooter on UK roads.
 125cc scooter insurance is typically cheaper on average than 125cc motorbike insurance, however your premium costs will depend on your personal circumstances and your particular make, model, age and value of 125 scooter.

-All makes and models of 125cc scooters can be compared at Biker Insure.
+You can compare insurance for most makes and models of 125cc scooters via Biker Insure.

 Maxi scooter insurance